 On November 2002, I woke up thinking it would be like any other day.

 I never made it into the shower that morning.
-As a matter of fact the next time I opened my eyes I was in the emergency room.
+As a matter of fact, the next time I opened my eyes I was in the emergency room.
 Apparently, I had a full on black out seizure.
 To this day, my heart pains for what my parents experienced that morning.
-I wasn’t there per se, but they’re experience was possibly worse than mine.
+I wasn’t there per se, but their experience was possibly worse than mine.

 What was it like for me?
 I woke up feeling like I did 8 hours of capoeira…on my first day.
 Every muscle hurt.
 I had a huge bruise on my forehead from where I kept hitting my head on the tub, and my tongue ached from where I almost bit it off.

 However, the medication that worked best for me felt like a chemical lobotomy.
 I went to all the tutors, studied for hours, but still could not keep up with the engineering program that I had gotten into.
-Eventually, I somehow graduated and managed to get into graduate school but learning was always a struggle.
+Eventually, I somehow graduated (from another major) and managed to get into graduate school, but learning was always a struggle.
 It felt like I was in a constant haze.

 Fast forward to 2011.
 I’d been working for some time in DC, feeling I wasn’t reaching my potential, saving up to one day quit and focus on my health.
 I was tired of that life.
 But, in the meantime, I had to get a prescription refill to tide me over until I was able to quit.

-Then I got the wake up call.
 Mistake number 1?
 Deciding to stay local instead of going to the neurologist that treated me back home.
 In hindsight, he acted like Dr. Spaceman.
-The paraphrased conversation with him: “The medication you’re taking is bad for your kidneys and bones and you can’t have kids.
+The paraphrased conversation with him: “The medication you’re taking is bad for your liver and bones and you can’t have kids.
 I want to switch you to a new one.
 We have two options: one will transform you into a moody person the other can cause a rash.”
-Lucky for me, my friend mentioned that it’s not just a rash but rather necrosis where you can lose limbs.
+Lucky for me, my pseudo-mom mentioned that it’s not just a rash but necrosis.
 Naturally, I decided to chemically turn myself into the Hulk.
 I still had to save up my pennies and he refused to give me another round of the old prescription so there wasn’t much of a choice to make.

 Well Dr. Spacemen made my dose too high.
 When I called to tell him how I felt his response was simply: ‘Ah yes, you’re intoxicated.
 Stop taking it immediately.’
 Nice.
 Of course, there was 0 trust left when he suggested ‘Let’s try the rash med.
 I’ll just give you some cortisone if you start to feel bad.’
 Further research showed that I was at a higher risk of said rash.